eBayClassifiedsGroup/graphite-news/README.md

 There are two leading theories as to why Graphite-News was created: people generally had nothing better to do than wonder which new types of information were being stored in their Graphite/Carbon databases.
-Or the *second* theory; I needed a little pet project to try out some programming languages, etc. I will leave it up to you.
+Or the *second* theory; I needed a little pet project to try out some programming in Go, etc. I will leave it up to you.

 Functionality